-The length of time you need to take these precautions for will depend on how quickly your body clears the radioactivity.
-Before you go home, the doctor who worked out how much radioactive iodine you needed (medical physicist) will give you more detailed information.
-They will also give you some written information about the treatment and precautions to take.
-You should carry this document with you for seven days after treatment.
+How long you need to take these precautions for depends on how quickly the radioactivity leaves the body.
+Before you go home, the team looking after you will give you more detailed information.
+They will also give you some written information about the treatment and safety measures you can take.
+You should carry this document with you for 7 days after treatment.

 Travelling after radioactive iodine treatment

-For up to six months after radioactive iodine treatment, you may set off security radiation alarms at airports.
+For up to 3 months after RAI treatment, you may set off security radiation alarms at airports.
 It is a good idea to take the written information from the hospital, or a letter from your doctor, explaining the treatment you have had.

 Below is a sample of the sources used in our thyroid cancer information.
 If you would like more information about the sources we use, please contact us at email@example.com